 And especially not on the home page, where we’re trying to get them to explore other parts of the site.
 But if you want to put some copy in for SEO purposes, put it below the fold, below the content that matters - your call to action or your products.
 It won’t make any (noticeable) difference to how search engines see your site, so they’ll still rank it well, but your users can get to the good stuff quickly.

 So on to the subject of keywords.
 Make sure you put (some) keywords on your home page.
 This is often overlooked, but keywords will help your site rank, so make sure you include them, and their synonyms in the linking text, the navigation and in the copy where it’s relevant.
 (As well as the usual places, like title tags, h1 tags etc).
+I wonder where you can find popular keywords?
+Oh yeah, we do those :)

 But before you go and radically shake up your home page, I have one more thing to say.